outpaddling/LPJS/README.md

 - KISS (Keep it simple, stupid): We will not allow LPJS to fall victim to creeping feature syndrome, where software grows steadily without limit to the demise of reliability and maintainability.
-We focus on maintaining high quality in essential features, not implementing every feature someone thinks would be cool.
+We focus on maintaining high quality in essential features, not adding redundant or marginal features to try and please everyone.

 - Complete portability: One of our primary goals is to foster research and development of HPC clusters using __any__ POSIX operating system on __any__ hardware or cloud platform.
-You can run it on RHEL if you like, but you can also use Debian Linux, Dragonfly BSD, FreeBSD, Illumos, MacOS, NetBSD, OpenBSD, Ubuntu, or any of the other dozens of Unix-like systems available.
-In fact, one can easily run a hybrid cluster with multiple operating systems.
+You can run it on RHEL/x86 if you like, but you can also use Debian Linux, Dragonfly BSD, FreeBSD, Illumos, MacOS, NetBSD, OpenBSD, Ubuntu, or any of the other dozens of Unix-like systems available on any hardware they support.
+In fact, one can easily run a chimeric cluster with multiple operating systems.
 Our test environment currently includes 5 different operating systems on three different CPU architectures:

     ```
     FreeBSD coral.acadix  bacon ~/Prog/Src/LPJS 1029: lpjs-nodes